Thrash metal: Decline and crossroads (1991–1999)

+Megadeth also moved toward a more accessible heavy metal sound beginning with their 1992 album Countdown to Extinction.
+Testament, Exodus and Flotsam and Jetsam all took a melodic/progressive approach with the albums The Ritual, Force of Habit, and Cuatro, respectively.
+Sodom began a transitional period with their fifth studio album Tapping the Vein (1992), which saw the band lean more towards death metal before experimenting with elements of crossover thrash on their next few albums.
+Several pioneering crossover thrash bands also started to experiment with other genres during this period, including Suicidal Tendencies with their sixth album The Art of Rebellion, where the band combined elements of alternative, pop rock and funk metal into their thrashy sound.
+Corrosion of Conformity had abandoned their crossover thrash sound in favor of a more Black Sabbath and Lynyrd Skynyrd-influenced heavy metal direction, adapting influences and textures of sludge, doom metal, blues, and southern rock on several of their albums, including Blind (1991), Deliverance (1994) and Wiseblood (1996).

 The remainder of the 1990s saw many thrash metal bands expand their sound by adding elements and influences from the groove metal genre, which was then popularized by Pantera, White Zombie and Machine Head.
-Anthrax, who had recently replaced Joey Belladonna with John Bush as their singer, began stepping away from their previously established thrash metal formula to a more accessible alternative/groove metal approach for the remainder of their 1990s output, starting with and including Sound of White Noise (1993).
-Sacred Reich, Overkill, Coroner, Prong, Testament, and Forbidden followed this trend with their respective albums Independent, I Hear Black, Grin, Cleansing, Low, and Distortion.
+Anthrax, who had recently replaced Joey Belladonna with John Bush as their singer, began stepping away from their previously established thrash metal formula to this more accessible alternative/groove metal approach for the remainder of their 1990s output, starting with and including Sound of White Noise (1993).
+Other bands that had followed this trend were Kreator, Nuclear Assault, Sacred Reich, Overkill, Coroner, Prong, Testament, Annihilator, Forbidden, and Flotsam and Jetsam with their respective albums Renewal, Something Wicked, Independent, I Hear Black, Grin, Cleansing, Low, King of the Kill, Distortion, and Drift, in some cases featuring industrial, alternative, progressive and even slight death metal elements.
 Sepultura's 1993 album Chaos A.D. also marked the beginning of their transition away from death/thrash metal to groove metal which had influenced then-up-and-coming bands like Korn, who reciprocally became the inspiration behind the nu metal style of the band's next album Roots (1996).
 Roots would influence a generation of bands from Linkin Park to Slipknot, which during the 1990s meant the replacement of death, thrash, and speed, by nu metal and metalcore as popular epicenters of the hardest metal scene.